Notice of Privacy Practices

-3. Your rights with respect to your PHI
+3. Your HIPAA Rights with Respect to your PHI

-You have the following rights with respect to your PHI maintained by Warby Parker.
+You have the following rights with respect to your PHI maintained by Us.

 - Inspect and copy.
-You have the right to inspect and copy certain portions of your PHI, whether electronic or in paper.
+You have the right to ask to inspect and copy certain portions of your PHI, whether electronic or in paper.
 We may, in certain limited circumstances, deny your request to inspect or copy your PHI.
-If we do so, we will inform you of the reason for the denial.
+If We do so, We will inform you of the reason for the denial.
 We will provide a copy or a summary of your PHI, usually within 30 days of receiving your request.
 We may charge a reasonable fee.

 - Amend.
-You have the right to amend your PHI if you feel that it is incorrect or incomplete.
+You have the right to ask Us to amend your PHI if you feel that it is incorrect or incomplete.
 We may, in certain limited circumstances, deny your request to amend your PHI.
 If We do so, we will tell you why in writing within 60 days and about your right to submit a statement of disagreement for inclusion in your records.

 - Accounting of disclosures.
-You have the right to an accounting of our disclosures of your PHI made over the past six years, who We shared your PHI with, and why.
-This right does not apply to disclosures made for treatment, payment or healthcare operations, disclosures made to you about your treatment, disclosures made pursuant to an authorization (disclosures you asked Us to make); and certain other disclosures.
+You have the right to request a list (an accounting) of Our disclosures of your PHI made over the past six years, who We shared your PHI with, and why.
+This right does not apply to disclosures made for treatment, payment, or healthcare operations; disclosures made to you about your treatment; disclosures made pursuant to an authorization (disclosures you asked Us to make); and certain other disclosures.
 We’ll provide one accounting a year for free but will charge a reasonable cost-based fee if you ask for another one within 12 months.

-- Communication.
+- Confidential Communication.
 You have the right to request that we communicate with you in a specific way, such as at a specific telephone number, or to send mail to a different address.
 We will say “yes” to all reasonable requests.

 - Paper copy.
-You have the right to obtain a paper copy of this Notice (even if you’re currently reading it electronically!).
+You have the right to obtain a paper copy of this Notice at any time (even if you’re currently reading it electronically!).
 We will provide you with a paper copy promptly.

 4. Changes to this Notice

-We occasionally review this Notice to make sure it complies with applicable laws and conforms to changes in our business.
+We occasionally review this Notice to make sure it complies with applicable laws and conforms to changes in Our business.
 We may need to update this Notice, and we reserve the right to do so at any time.
-If we change the terms of this Notice, the new terms will apply to all PHI that we maintain, including PHI that you provided to us before such changes were made.
-We will post the new Notice on our websites and mobile applications, and will update the “Effective Date” at the top of this page so you can tell if it has changed since your last visit.
+If We change the terms of this Notice, the new terms will apply to all PHI that We maintain about you, including PHI that was created or received before such changes were made.
+We will post the new Notice on Our websites and mobile applications, and will update the “Effective Date” at the top of this page so you can tell if it has changed since your last visit.
 We will make the new Notice available upon request.
 Your continued use of the Services constitutes your acceptance of the terms of such revised Notice.

-If you believe that your privacy has been violated or that Warby Parker has not followed its obligations under HIPAA, you may file a complaint with us or with the Secretary of Health and Human Services.
+If you believe that your privacy rights have been violated or that We have not followed Our obligations under HIPAA, you may file a complaint with Us and with the Secretary of Health and Human Services.
 We will not retaliate against you or penalize you for filing any such complaint.

 6. Contacting Warby Parker

-To exercise any of your rights set forth in this Notice, or for more information about Warby Parker’s privacy practices, email [email protected], write to 161 Avenue of the Americas, 6th Floor, New York, NY 10013, Attn: Legal Department, or call 888.492.7297 and ask to speak with the Legal Department.
+To exercise any of your rights set forth in this Notice, or for more information about Our privacy practices, email [email protected], write to 233 Spring Street, 6th Floor East, New York City, NY 10013, Attn: Legal Department, or call 888.492.7297 and ask to speak with the Legal Department.